Web UI: screenshots.mattn.ca/compare/

 - create a new changeset on top of your changes and push your changes to tryserver.

 - Wait a while, then visit the treeherder results page.
 On the page, look for the Tiers button on the second row of the menu.
-Select "Tier 3" and then unselect "Tier 1" and "Tier 2".
-Then check the box next to the "Tiers" button to enable showing excluded builds.
+Select "Tier 3" and in the search box type "screenshot" and hit enter.
 Make sure that the "ss" jobs are green.

 - Visit the web UI: https://screenshots.mattn.ca/compare/